Consecration of the National Cemetery at Gettysburg: Aftermath

+Following the ceremony, telegraphy regarding the program included at least three transmissions of Lincoln's address.
+The New York Times report the next day included both Lincoln's address and the entire Everett Oration.

 Wills requested a copy of Everett's oration via a December 14 letter, and Everett provided a copy with footnotes (e.g., describing the maps he used while composing).
 In 1864, Everett published his book regarding the consecration; and an 1867 record of the consecration ceremony was published with the associated correspondence.

 Erected by the Gettysburg National Military Park (G.N.M.P.), a permanent historical marker within the Gettysburg National Cemetery states, "The speakers' platform was located in Evergreen Cemetery to your left."
 The National Park Service's National Cemetery Walking Tour brochure concurs with the permanent marker:

 The Soldiers' National Monument, long misidentified as the spot from which Lincoln spoke, honors the fallen soldiers. ...
 It was actually on the crown of this hill, a short distance on the other side of the iron fence and inside the Evergreen Cemetery, where President Lincoln delivered the Gettysburg Address to a crowd of some 15,000 people.

 As recently as January 23, 2004, a multiple property submission by the GNMP extended the long history of misidentification by stating, the Soldiers' National Monument "Sits on site of speaker's platform where Gettysburg Address was orated."
 Photographic analyses by Garry Wills and William A. Frassanito, completed in 1992 and 1995 respectively, conclusively place the location on the Evergreen Cemetery side of the dividing fence.